Electrician Training in Baltimore

-Our electrical safety program involves learning about a number of essential topics, including:
+Our electrical safety program within our school for electricians involves learning about a number of essential topics, including:

 As an electrician, you may be classified in one of two categories:

-Most professionals with electrical engineering jobs share many of the same responsibilities with electricians.
+Most professionals with electrical engineering jobs and the education of electrician school share many of the same responsibilities with electricians.
 As an electrician or electrical engineering technician, you will normally be expected to:

 In addition, most professionals with electrical technology jobs work a normal 40-hour week in laboratories, manufacturing plants or construction sites.
 This makes for a stable job environment that still allows for an unprecedented amount of task flexibility during the workday.

-At North American Trade Schools, we strive to provide you with the best training and skills needed to begin a career as one of the following:
+At North American Trade Schools, our electrician school strives to provide you with the training and skills needed to begin a career as one of the following:

 Plus, by attending a vocational school, you will spend less money getting the career you want compared to attending a traditional college.

 Another aspect that truly sets us apart from other electrician schools throughout the Baltimore, Maryland area is that we not only provide you with excellent training, but we are also dedicated to helping you succeed after graduation.

 With our job placement assistance program, we will teach you the necessary skills it takes to earn a career.
 These skills include:

 And while we’re proud of everything we can do, you don’t have to take our word for it.
 Simply read what one of our electrician school students has to say about his experience in the program: